 The below FAQs will provide further information.
 And please know that we offer Inclusion programming across all our enriching MJCCA programs, including dance, gymnastics, Club J, tennis, basketball, soccer, drama, and others.
 For any further questions about the Inclusion Program, please email email@example.com.

 A: Inclusion provides the opportunity for children with special needs to attend camp with their typically developing peers.
 ALL of the MJCCA Day Camp options are part of the Inclusion Program, however, camp staff works closely with families to ensure the camps chosen will be a good fit.
 The MJCCA’s mission is to provide a safe and fun camp experience.
 We are NOT a therapeutic program and are not equipped to provide therapy, track behaviors, or collect data.

 A: Our goal is to include all campers.
 In order to best assess if a child is a good fit for our program, we ask families to participate in an intake process.
-If a child is aggressive, a threat to themselves or others, or even with extra support from our staff, cannot participate in our program safely, MJCCA Day Camps may not be a good fit for them.
+If a child is aggressive, a threat to themselves or others, or, even with extra support from our staff, cannot participate in our program safely, MJCCA Day Camps may not be a good fit for them.

 A: Many campers benefit from additional support in order to have the most successful experience.
 Our Inclusion Director will work with you to determine if a facilitator will be beneficial and available for your child.
 We do not assume that all children with special needs require a facilitator.
 If it is determined that your child will benefit from additional staff support, the level of support will be specifically catered to the needs of your child.
 Our goal is to fully integrate your child into the camp program.
 We observe each child in the Inclusion Program throughout the summer and communicate with counselors and parents to help ensure success and make modifications when needed.
-Parents will incur an additional $110 per week fee for the facilitator, for one-on-one facilitation, and the fee is decreased if the support person is shared.
-This fee will not increase regardless of the amount we pay the facilitator for your child.
+Parents will incur an additional $130 per week fee for the facilitator, for one-on-one facilitation.

-A: Our facilitators are specifically hired to work with children with special needs, they are not therapists.
-Ideally, they are college students studying special education, OT, PT, or a related field, and/or other life experiences that provide them with the necessary skill set.
+A: While our facilitators are specifically hired to work with children with special needs, they are not therapists.
+Ideally, they are college students studying special education, OT, PT, or a related field.
 Additional training is provided and required for all facilitators.
 Like all MJCCA Day Camps staff, they will participate in an application, interview, and background check process.